Credit Risk Assessment

 - Is the proposed exit deemed realistic and achievable?

 Once in possession of this information we will decide if this is an appropriate risk to place to lenders.
-In the vast majority of cases we will have met the potential borrower and viewed the asset offered as security.
+We ensure we conduct the relevant due diligence on the potential borrower and the asset which would normally involve viewing the asset offered as security, depending on the circumstances.
+In all cases we will have met potential borrowers face-to-face or via a video call.

 When considering development funding we prefer to fully fund from the outset including interest costs.
 The questions above will apply although equally important is whether we are building the right property for the location, and how long it will take the properties to be absorbed into the marketplace through sales.